-Committee members must be Fellows and the Society and serve three-year terms.
+Committee members must be Fellows of the Society and may serve for a maximum of two three-year terms.
 This is an activity that may bring much personal satisfaction when one sees a well-deserving candidate become an award recipient.
 The assignment, however, carries considerable responsibility.
 Members should expect to attend both spring and fall ASA meetings, to meet with the subcommittee of their own particular Technical Committee, and to spend a significant amount of time related to nomination and dossier preparation.
 When Committee members find that materials submitted for a dossier are not adequate or appropriate, they assist in the process of acquiring revised letters or vitae.

-The Chair is appointed for a renewable one-year term and, prior to that, must have served as a Committee member and preferably have served on the Executive Council.
+The Chair is appointed for a renewable one-year term up to a maximum of six terms and, prior to that, must have served as a Committee member and preferably have served on the Executive Council.
 The Chair’s major responsibilities are coordinating the Committee’s activities, making certain that all work is completed on time and in good order, communicating with the ASA Melville Office which provides support to the Committee’s work, and reporting the Committee’s recommendations to the Executive Council.
 The Chair also arranges for the timely preparation of encomia, which are printed in the program of the meeting at which awards will be presented, and for insuring that the encomia are well and appropriately written.

 As the Society’s membership has grown, the activities of the Medals and Awards Committee have become more formalized.
 The Chair and Committee members welcome suggestions from Society members concerning ways in which this process may be improved even further.